langchain-ai/langchainjs/docs/docs/modules/agents/tools/agents_with_vectorstores.md

   qaTool,
 ];

-const executor = await initializeAgentExecutor( tools, model,
+const executor = await initializeAgentExecutorWithOptions(tools, model, {
-  "zero-shot-react-description"
+  agentType: "zero-shot-react-description",
-);
+});
 console.log("Loaded agent.");

 const input = `What did biden say about ketanji brown jackson is the state of the union address?`;